 Turning to the Coronavirus Pandemic

-As counties move into less-restrictive categories on the California Department of Public Health's coronavirus monitoring framework, schools and offices could open up more.
-What practices should we be asking our schools and employers to adopt in these shared indoor environments?
+As we return to schools and offices, what practices should we be asking our schools and employers to adopt in these shared indoor environments?

 - Wear masks — even with physical distancing, says Corsi.
 To make this an easier pill to swallow, Corsi says give people breaks during the day during which they can go outside, physically distance, and take off their mask: a "mask break."
 That is, assuming the air outside isn't smoke-filled.